virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 ```
 Here, the <em>createFile</em> and <em>createDirectory</em> actions are applied to the specified <em>nodeGroup</em>, namely the compute (<em>[cp]</em>) layer.

-* setting a required node as a parameter in the action object
+* specifying a required node as a parameter in the action object

 Learn more on this parameter within the <a href="http://docs.cloudscripting.com/reference/actions/#custom-actions" target="_blank"><em>Custom Actions</em></a> documentation page.